COVID-19 pandemic in Ontario: Protests

-On April 25, 2020, there were small protests totalling 200 protesters in front of the Ontario Legislative Building in Queen's Park, Toronto, demanding that Doug Ford end all emergency measures.
+On April 25, 2020, there were small protests totalling 200 protesters in front of the Ontario Legislative Building in Queen's Park, Toronto, demanding that Premier Doug Ford end all emergency measures.
 Some of the protesters consider the coronavirus a hoax.
 Ford called them "a bunch of yahoos."

 On May 2, 2020, there was another protest with 100 protesters in front of the Ontario Legislative Building.

 On January 15, 2021, Roman Baber, Member of Provincial Parliament for the Toronto riding of York Centre, was removed from the caucus of the governing Progressive Conservative Party of Ontario after publishing an open letter to Premier Doug Ford criticizing Ontario's lockdown restrictions.
 Baber continued his anti-lockdown advocacy as an independent member of the legislative opposition.
-On January 23, 2021, an anti-lockdown rally took place at Yonge-Dundas Square, which resulted in arrests and charges being laid by Toronto police.
+On January 23, 2021, an anti-lockdown rally took place at Yonge–Dundas Square (now Sankofa Square), which resulted in arrests and charges being laid by Toronto police.

 Since early March 2021, there have been protests held in Barrie, Ontario at Meridian Place, with one protest on April 10 drawing a crowd of 300 people.
 The person who led the protests was fined $800 by the Barrie Police Service.
 On April 17, People's Party of Canada leader Maxime Bernier attended the protests and gave a speech in front of a crowd of hundreds of protesters.

 On the afternoon of April 17, 2021, approximately 300 anti-lockdown protesters gathered in the area of Main Street East and Kenilworth Avenue North in Hamilton, Ontario.
 Police were present for public safety and enforcement.

 On February 4, 2022, a group of protesters associated with the Ottawa-bound Freedom Convoy began a protest against continued provincial COVID-19 restrictions such as requiring proof of vaccination in certain indoor settings.

 On February 12, 2022, in reaction to two weeks of protests against COVID-19 restrictions, Ontario has declared a state of emergency.
 According to Ontario Premier Doug Ford, blocking critical infrastructure will be deemed "criminal" under the order.
 Protesters could face a year in prison and fines of up to C$100,000 (US$79,000; £58,000).